UMH 75x18x68 [M8] / N38

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- They exhibit extremely high magnetic induction on the surface of the magnet,
+- They have exceptionally high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.
+- Due to the option of accurate forming or adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They can break as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They are prone to breaking as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - High temperatures can reduce the strength of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent loss in strength (although it is dependent on the form and size).
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

-- Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-Safety Guidelines with Neodymium Magnets
+Caution with Neodymium Magnets

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.